skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ---
 ## Automate Routine Trivial Tasks
-Learn to automated that small stuff tasks.
+Learn to automated the repetitive tasks.
+Bash scripts, macros, selenium, IFTTT, etc....

 ---

 ## Know what to do before doing it.
 Write a commit message before coding.
-Knowing this even before writing code or testing code is super valuable to keep focus.
+Knowing this even before writing code or testing code is valuable to keep focus.
 If not that, write some pseudo code with less detail.
 Large tasks that require research, should be broken down into smaller tasks.
 Unclear why the task needs to be completed?
 Speak with the stakeholder on why it's needed and what it will do for the business.

 ---

 ## Know what you can't control
 You can't control the business decisions management has made.
 Or what a client thinks about your work. **Provide your opinion, once.** You can't control everything.
+So don't.
 The [Daily Stoic](https://www.amazon.com/gp/product/B01HNJIJB2/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01HNJIJB2&linkCode=as2&tag=dctm-20&linkId=b0948f77798dbe8671f04426c2b849f3) is a good source of explaining what you have control of.
 It's in an easy bite-size daily format.

 ---

 ## Speak Up!
 Need a tool to make your job easier?
 Want a raise?
 Found a way to reduce time or labor?
 Speak up!
-Make it easy by stating a fact pattern; "I would like A,B,C because of the fact of X,Y,Z".
+This simpliest way is; "I would like A,B,C because of the fact of X,Y,Z".

 ---

 ## Silence the Distractions
-Turn off instant notifications, phone, email and limit distracting websites.
-Once you get into the "Zone" it's hard to get back into it.
-If a person interrupts me multiple times, I politely ask them to stop or forward this post from [StackOverflow](https://softwareengineering.stackexchange.com/a/46283/290723).
+Turn off instant notifications, phone, email and limit distracting websites. **Once you get into the "Zone" it's hard to get back into it.** If a person interrupts me multiple times, I politely ask them to stop or forward this post from [StackOverflow](https://softwareengineering.stackexchange.com/a/46283/290723).
 "How long does it take for you to fall asleep?"
 "X minutes" "Now imagine that when you are close to falling asleep, someone walks in and interrupts you, how long will it take you to fall asleep now?
 Those few seconds you had left, or will you have to start again to 'sink back' to where you were?"
 "I'll have to start again" "Great.
 Same thing.
 Just like falling asleep, it takes me a while to 'sink' into focus mode, and it takes me a while to get back to it once I'm interrupted, except that I also forget half of what I was doing." by EpsilonVector

 ---